AI harness engineering

 Pass/fail checks, no wiggle room

-goat-flow audit --harness
+npx @blundergoat/goat-flow@latest audit . --harness

 02 / Skills